KimberlyCrawford/Kickstarter-Analysis/README.md

 ![Outcomes_vs_Goals.png](https://github.com/KimberlyCrawford/Kickstarter-Analysis/blob/main/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
 No challenges were encountered during the research.
-However, possible challenges or difficulties that could arise might include misrepresentation of the the data with inaccurate filtering in categories and financial information.
+However, possible challenges or difficulties that could arise might include misrepresentation of the data with inaccurate filtering in categories and financial information.

 ## Results